radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 ### Challenge Questions

 On the "Challenge Questions" node, you can define which questions a user must answer correctly in order to reset their password.
 Some default questions are listed and if you want to create more, click the "New Challenge Question" button.
 The number of questions a user must answer correctly is defined on the [General Settings](#general-settings) node.
 After this is defined, the user must log in to their portal account and go to the Security section.
 Locate the Challenge Questions and click Edit.
-Click the New Question button to provide answers to the desired challenge questions.
+Click **New Question** to provide answers to the desired challenge questions.
 This enables the user to be able to reset their forgotten password from the portal login screen.
 It is important to note that even if a user is required to answer a certain number of questions, they are only be prompted to answer one question properly in order to reset their password from the portal login screen.
 CFS decides which is the one question (from the total number of challenge questions configured) that the user must answer successfully.
 If a user has not defined answers for the required number of challenge questions, when they choose the "Forgot your Password?" link from the portal login screen, they are automatically emailed a new password value as opposed to being able to reset the password value themselves.

 ![](media/settings-challenge-questions.png)